Learn something new every day

 Silicone oil is similar to a traditional hydrocarbon oil except that its molecular chain replaces carbon units with siloxane units.
 This oil is a nonflammable, nontoxic, tasteless, and odorless material.
-Silicone oil is widely used by several industries including laboratories and medical facilities.
+It is widely used by several industries including laboratories and medical facilities.
 Food grade versions of this oil are utilized by restaurants and breweries.
-Pharmaceutical companies also incorporate silicone oil in certain medicines.
+Pharmaceutical companies also incorporate this oil in certain medicines.

 Traditional hydrocarbon oil is composed of a sequence of carbon particles that typically bond with hydrogen.
 Silicone oil replaces the carbon and hydrogen units with siloxane units.
 These units are composed of silicone particles that have bonded together with oxygen.
 This oil has been frequently used for certain types of hydraulic applications and as an all-purpose lubricant.
 It is routinely employed as an internal lubricant for air and paintball guns.